rantav/flask-restful-swagger/README.md

 # Register the blueprint for user resources
 app.register_blueprint(user_resources.blueprint)

-# Prepare a blueprint to server the combined list of swagger document objects and register it
+# Prepare a blueprint to serve the combined list of swagger document objects and register it
 app.register_blueprint(get_swagger_blueprint(docs, '/api/swagger'))
 ```